SriAshritha/to-do-list-project/README.md

 4. **Run Application**: The app will automatically set up the required schema
 5. **Database Maintenance**: Use PostgreSQL tools for database backups and maintenance

+Team Branding: The footer is named "Tikey" representing our team name and identity

 The application demonstrates proper separation of concerns, with database operations making it maintainable and extensible.